 [Heading inserted in Gazette 21 Dec 2007 p.
 6332.]

-Brief Description
+Brief description

 Includes all towns north of a line extending approximately west-east across the State, commencing immediately south of Broome, then south of Fitzroy Crossing, and Halls Creek through to the border with the Northern Territory (see map).